garrandall/popular-music-data/tracks/temple-of-love-harriet.md

   ranking_list: Billboard Hot 100
   start_date: '1991-04-27'
 ---
-Ooh, yeah, uh huh Until the rivers run dry
+Oh, yeah, uh huh Until the rivers run dry
 Like a stain from a child's cry
 Until the snow brings fall
 My love will wait to hear your call Whether or not you understand